 New online safety sessions for parents and carers were also launched in Tameside libraries.
 Approximately 85% of CSE cases being investigated in Tameside involve online activity.
 Parents and carers are able to bring their children’s mobiles, tablets and laptops to the free sessions to get hands on help with updating security settings.
 They can book on to sessions at http://www.tameside.gov.uk/libraries/events/onlinesafety

 Arundale Primary School is committed to safeguarding and promoting the welfare of children and young people and expects all staff, volunteers and members of the wider school community to share this commitment.
 For full details of our safeguarding arrangements please refer to the Safeguarding policy.

-Should you have any concerns relating to the safety and welfare of a child at the school you should immediately contact our designated person(s) for safeguarding:- Mrs Stocker, First Designated Safeguarding person or Mrs Wooding, Second Designated Safeguarding person.
+Should you have any concerns relating to the safety and welfare of a child at the school you should immediately contact our designated person(s) for safeguarding:- Mrs Stocker, First Designated Safeguarding Lead or Mrs Costigan, Deputy Designated Safeguarding Lead.

 Should you have any concerns in terms of Safeguarding relating to the behaviour of a member of staff, you should immediately contact the designated person as above.
 If the allegation concerns the Deputy Headteacher, Executive Headteacher or Child Protection Lead Teacher, you should contact: Mrs Dolan, Chair of Governors, via school who will arrange for her to call you as soon as possible.

 Should you feel that your concerns have not been dealt with appropriately by the school/chair of governors, you should contact the Local Authority Designated Officer (LADO), which can be found on the following website http://www.tamesidesafeguardingchildren.org.uk/professionals/managementofallegations.aspx